joelaul/footwork/README.md

-# footwork - a CLI tool for instagram
+# footwork - a CLI marketing tool for Instagram

 ## how to use